Skip to content

 All data collected from the field is sent back to the office instantly and can be automatically published into a clean, clear PDF format.
 The Raken app automatically captures the day’s weather conditions, too.

-Stay safer with Raken
+Stay safer this winter with Raken

 We use cookies to manage and improve your website experience.